alsaibie/UdacityCarND-TrafficSigns-P2/Traffic_Sign_Classifier.md

 I focused on preprocessing the data further to get a better output for the validation accuracy.
 My final tests resulted in a training accuracy of 95.2%.
 I did not notice the validation accuracy become better with higher Epochs.
 A dropout of 0.5 was chosen for training.

+The training was done in cell 209 and the validation accuracy was computed in cell 209 as well.
+To get this value I first ran the training on preprocessed images without augmenting them, there were debugging issues of course.
+I got values in the low 90%.
+I then added the fake image data and that helped bring my validation accuracy higher.
+I also had to make sure that the images were shuffled properly since consecutive images in the given set are similar and its good to distribute them accross the batches.

  - 2017.04.26 @ 4:29 - 0.955, Augmented Images 1000min per label rate 0.001, Supplied LeNet, 10 EP, 128 Batch, sigma = 0.1, mu = 0

 ## Step 4 Training Analysis